DavisChappins/cupviewer/README.md

 # cupviewer
-view .cup files on a map with details
+Upload a cup file and then view them on a map.
+Can't edit just view.
+Edits coming in a different project.